Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/crs.md

   </ul>
 </div>

 If all features in a feature collection are stored using a particular CRS, the property `storageCRS` shall be used to specify this CRS, in accordance with [OGC API Features - part 2 - 6.2.2 Storage CRS](https://docs.ogc.org/is/18-058/18-058.html#_storage_crs).
-The value of this property shall be one of the CRSs supported by the API and advertised in the CRS list.
+The value of this property shall be one of the CRSs supported by the API and advertised in the CRS list as stated in requirement 4 of [OGC API Features - part 2 - 6.2.2 Storage CRS](https://docs.ogc.org/is/18-058/18-058.html#_storage_crs).
 If relevant, the epoch should also be specified, using the `storageCRSCoordinateEpoch` property.
 For an explanation of the use of epochs with CRS, see the CRS Guidelines [[hr-crs]].

 ## CRS negotiation